alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

     "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
 If not specified then the same one as the SHM will be used.", "domain": "[Optional] The fully qualified domain name for the SRE.
 If not specified then <SRE ID>.<SHM domain> will be used.", "databases": "[Optional] A list of one or more database flavours from the following list ('MSSQL', 'PostgreSQL').
 For example ['MSSQL', 'PostgreSQL'] would deploy both an MS-SQL and a PostgreSQL database.", "overrides": "[Optional, Advanced] Do not use this unless you know what you're doing!
 If you want to override any of the default settings, you can do so by creating the same JSON structure that would be found in the final config file and nesting it under this entry.
-For example, to change the name of the key vault secret containing the MSSQL admin password, you could use something like: 'sre: { databases: { dbmssql: { adminPasswordSecretName: my-password-name } } }'"
+For example, to change the name of the Key Vault secret containing the MSSQL admin password, you could use something like: 'sre: { databases: { dbmssql: { adminPasswordSecretName: my-password-name } } }'"
 }
 ```